HR Strategy January 8, 2026 ·

 The Skills Gap Is No Longer Theoretical

-The World Economic Forum’s 2024 Future of Jobs Report estimates that 44% of workers’ core skills will change by 2027.
+The World Economic Forum’s 2025 Future of Jobs Report estimates that 39% of workers’ core skills will change by 2030 — down from 44% in the 2023 edition, a shift attributed to growing investment in continuous learning.
 That’s not a distant prediction — it’s happening now.
 Automation, AI, and changing business models are making entire skill sets obsolete while creating demand for capabilities that didn’t exist five years ago.

 For Fortune 500 companies, this isn’t an abstract workforce planning exercise.
 It’s an immediate operational concern.
 When you employ 50,000+ people and your industry is being reshaped by technology, the ability to reskill and redeploy your workforce at scale becomes a survival capability.